Orange-OpenSource/conllueditor/README.md

 ...
 ```

-No semantic/plausability check is performed.
+No semantic/plausibility check is performed.
 E.g.
 `bin/conlluconvert.sh <inputfile>  FORM,DEPREL,HEAD`
-will happily delete the `ID` column from the output file, so the `HEAD` columns does not make much sense anymore.
+will happily delete the `ID` column from the output file, so the `HEAD` column does not make much sense anymore.

 ## Shortcuts
-ConlluEdit uses a file [gui/shortcuts.json](gui/hortcuts.json) which defines shortcuts to accelarate editing: These single letter keys change the UPOS/XPOS/deplabel of
+ConlluEdit uses a file [gui/shortcuts.json](gui/hortcuts.json) which defines shortcuts to accelerate editing: These single letter keys change the UPOS/XPOS/deplabel of
 the active word to the defined value.
 To activate a word, click once on the word.
 A personalised list (same format as [gui/shortcuts.json](gui/hortcuts.json)) can be used with the `--shortcuts` option.